Scope 3 Emissions & Reporting Explained

-Why Scope 3 Reporting is a Critical Step in Climate Action
+Why Scope 3 Emissions Reporting Is Critical Step in Climate Action

-Do you seek to purchase products from brands that claim commitment to the environment?
-If so, you are certainly not alone, and businesses are noticing this demand.
+Do you seek purchase products from brands that claim commitment to the environment?
+If so, you are certainly not alone, and businesses around the world are noticing this demand.
 Many companies truly care about their environmental impact and carbon emissions.
-And others want to cash in on the consumer demand for more sustainable products.
+Others merely want to cash in on the consumer demand for more sustainable products.
 Whatever their motives, all companies should now be creating processes for evaluating and reporting their practices and impacts.
 This is why at Producers Trust, we are motivated to support Scope 3 emissions reporting.